yesnik/golang-guides/interfaces.md

 That's what Go *interfaces* accomplish.
 They let us define variables and function parameters that will hold *any* type, as long as that type defines certain methods.

-An interface type is defined as a set of method signatures.
+An interface definition needs to contain a list of method names, along with any parameters or return values those methods are expected to have.

 Interface types don't describe what a value is: they don't say what its underlying type is, or how its data is stored.
 They only describe what a value can do: what methods it has.